Swadha22/variancePartition/README.md

     plotStratify( Expression ~ Tissue, GE, main=rownames(geneExpr)[i])
-   ![plot expression stratified by Tissue](2a.stratified_by_tissue.png) XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+   ![plot expression stratified by Tissue](2a.stratified_by_tissue.png)
+##### Figure 3: Based on the count matrix, this figure is telling that the gene 8155458 (which was showing hightest variantion) is more abundant in the monocyte.

-####  Plot expression stratified by Individual
+####  Plot expression stratified by Individuals
+    Here, I am trying to plot functions to visualize the variation across a variable of interest, which is Individuals in this case.

-    # get gene with the highest variation across Individuals and Tissue
+    # get gene with the highest variation across Individuals
-    # create data.frame with expression of gene i and Tissue
+    # create data.frame with expression of gene i and Individual
     # type for each sample
     i <- which.max( varPart$Individual )
     Expression = geneExpr[i,]